AntoGo289/jasmine-html-report-builder/README.md

 =================================

 A node module to convert jasmine/junit generated xml reports into formatted html reports.
-A structured report including an overview page and an individual browser report page is generated.
+A structured report including an overview page and an individual browser report page (per specified browser) will be generated.
 A navigation select button is generated to allow quick and easy navigation between each page.
 If the user includes screenshot directories for the Overview page and/or one or more of the browser reports then a button -
 'Failed Test Screenshots' is added to the respective pages.
 The user can also choose whether or not to include all generated spec reports on the overview page.

 The overview page contains a summary chart of each set of tests added to the report - i.e. one bar per browser report.
 This illustrates an overview of the tests run, passed, failed or skipped for each browser.
-A summary table to the left hand side of the chart depicts the date the reprt was generated, the total number of tests run, pass rate and total amount of execution time.
+A summary table to the left hand side of the chart depicts the date the report was generated, the total number of tests run, pass rate and total amount of execution time.

 Each browser page contains a similar layout to the overview page.
 Each specs describe block adds its own report bar to the bar chart and the test starting time is in place of where the 'Report Created' attribute would be on the overview page.
-All test results are added in a table (or set of tables) below the select button (and Failed Test Screenshots button).
+All test results are added in a table (or set of tables) below the report button/link bar.

-The config allows the user to add custom buttons/links to user specified content - the content can also be copied into the report directly through the config for each page or simply create a link to where the content will be placed at a later time.
+The config allows the user to add custom buttons/links to user specified content on a per page basis - the content can also be copied into the report directly through the config for each page or simply create a link to where the content will be placed at a later time (by some other user defined process).

 repo : https://github.com/AntoGo289/jasmine-xml2html-converter

-How to use
+How to Use
 ----------------------------------
 * Creating the html report
 ````Javascript